 Taste: Those tropical fruits again, particularly pineapple.
 More honey.
 Subtle sherry contribution.
 Lovely texture – nice oily quality.
 Malty.
 Shortbread and tablet!

-Value for money: It’s fairly common for a whisky tasting to start with a relatively simple dram in order to ease people in.
+Thoughts: It’s fairly common for a whisky tasting to start with a relatively simple dram in order to ease people in.
 It wakes up the senses and prepares the participant for what’s to come later.
-I have to say however, The Speysiders is much more than some inoffensive breakfast whisky.
+I have to say, however, The Speysiders is much more than an inoffensive breakfast whisky.
 At 46% there’s a depth to the flavour profile that you don’t often find at this stage of proceedings.
 A no-brainer at £45.

 Rìgh Seumas II 10 Year Old “Crafted Blend” @ 50%